ricardoruwer/BiRCities/README.md

-# BRCities for Laravel 5
+# BiRCities for Laravel 5
 - A **Laravel 5** package containing all Brazilian cities to your database.
 - Auto-fill the cities when you select the state.
 Built using **Vanilla JS**.
 - Works well with [Cep Package](https://github.com/ricardoruwer/Cep).